-But like I said, these vegan Buddha Bowls are highly versatile.
+And, just like the sauce, these vegan Buddha Bowls are highly versatile.
 Feel free to mix and match the vegetables, swap chickpeas for any other bean, add my go-to tofu for extra protein, and switch up the sauces.
 I also recommend Green Goddess Dressing or Lemon Tahini Dressing for these delicious nourish bowls.

 Serving and Storing

 Once assembled, this vegan Buddha Bowl should be served immediately.
-Serve it with your choice of sauce and your favorite nuts or seeds.
+Serve it with your choice of sauce and your favorite nuts or seeds (optional).

 Leftovers should be stored separately.
 Both the Cheesy Garlic Sauce and Thai Peanut Sauce can be stored in airtight containers in the refrigerator for up to 4 days.
 The chickpeas and cabbage/carrot can be stored for 3 days.

 For quick, grab and go lunches, make the components of this bowl separately.
 When ready to eat, quickly assemble what you need and pack it for lunch.

 Because it comes down to combining different components, there are endless combinations of vegetables, grains, and sauces.
 This means you can make a different Buddha Bowl every time!
 Get your inspiration from a variety of cuisines, featuring different seasonal vegetables, or make it all about the sauce.

 Here are a few more of my favorite Buddha Bowl recipes: